krudie/IDES/README.md

 Starting with version 3.1, IDES is released under the [AGPL-3.0 license](agpl-3.0.txt).

-Note: Currently, IDES makes use of the Java Universal Network/Graph Framework version 1.7.4 which is licensed only for educational, research and non-profit purposes.
-Please respect this license with your own builds of IDES.

 ## Installation

 **Note: Currently, we do not provide builds of IDES on Github.**